Benrobo/queueflow/README.md

 ### `defineTask<T>(config)`

-Creates a new task definition.
+Creates a new task definition for manual triggering.

 **Parameters:**